 Optional: Apply apple cider vinegar solution (diluted equal parts of ACV and water) with a cotton ball to tone your skin to return your skin’s normal pH level.

-2. Baking Soda with Toothpaste:
+2. Baking Soda and Toothpaste for Blackheads:

 - In a bowl of warm water, soak a washcloth or cotton pad.
 Wring out the excess and place it on the blackhead affected area for 1 minute.
 This step helps to open up the pores.